 Led by Castle and Clingan, defending champ UConn returns to NCAA title game, beating Alabama 86-72

+GLENDALE, Ariz.
+(AP) — The final result showed UConn winning its 11th straight NCAA Tournament game by at least 13 points.

+The reality: The Huskies were tested unlike any other time during their run toward a possible second straight national title.

-GLENDALE, Ariz. — UConn kept its bid to repeat as national champion intact by surviving its first true test of the NCAA Tournament, getting 21 points from freshman Stephon Castle while clamping down defensively in the second half of an 86-72 win over Alabama in the Final Four on Saturday night.
+UConn kept its composure and its bid to repeat as national champion intact, getting 21 points from freshman Stephon Castle while clamping down defensively in the second half of an 86-72 win over Alabama in the Final Four on Saturday night.

-The Huskies’ Final Four win certainly wasn’t as easy as the final score indicated.
+“Our identity is to be pretty relentless,” UConn coach Dan Hurley said.
+“We might not break you for 18 minutes, 25 minutes, but at some point if what we're doing at both ends and on the backboard is at a high level, it just becomes hard for the other team to sustain it.”

-Alabama held its own in the program’s first Final Four appearance, going toe to toe with a team that trailed 28 total seconds in its first four NCAA Tournament games.
+Alabama (25-12) made the most of its first Final Four, hitting a flurry of 3-pointers to go toe to toe with a team that trailed for 28 total seconds during its first four NCAA Tournament games.

 Crafty point guard Mark Sears did his best to keep Alabama in it, scoring 24 points.
-Grant Nelson had another big game in March Madness, finishing with 19 points, 15 rebounds and one highlight-reel dunk over Clingan.
+Grant Nelson had another big game in March Madness, finishing with 19 points, 15 rebounds and one highlight-reel dunk over UConn big man Donovan Clingan.

-Even that wasn’t enough against a UConn team that’s among the most efficient at both ends of the floor.
+UConn, as it usually does under Hurley, wore the Tide into submission.

+Clingan started asserting himself in the post offensively, finishing with 18 points and four blocked shots.
+Castle and Alex Karaban (14 points) hit big shots as the Huskies stretched the lead.

 The Huskies spent the tournament’s first two weeks terrorizing opponents to the tune of a 27.8-point average margin of victory.